 Keep going around the point and take in the panorama across the bay of Altea, with the towers of Benidorm visible in the distance.

-To get to the top, turn sharp right when you get to the next info board and head for the punto geodesico – a concrete and metal post which marks the summit.
+To get to the very top, turn sharp right when you get to the next info board and head for the punto geodesico – a concrete and metal post which marks the summit.
 The last few metres are bit of a scramble.

 Once you’ve reached the summit, walk along the headland towards the antenna towers in the distance, to catch the wind in your face and some vertiginous views over Pueblo Mascarat.